Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: UHECR Emission from Sombrero Galaxy

-In closing, we note that UHECRs could also be accelerated in Sombrero's large-scale jet/lobes~\cite{He:2024vnm}.
-For a total jet power $\sim 10^{42}~{\rm TeV/s}$~\cite{Mezuca}, with intrinsic velocity $\sim 0.2 c$~\cite{Hada:2013tqa}, Fermi acceleration at shocks lead to a maximum cosmic ray energy
+We end with an observation: UHECRs could also be accelerated in Sombrero's large-scale jet/lobes~\cite{He:2024vnm}.
+For a total jet power $\sim 10^{42}~{\rm TeV/s}$~\cite{Mezuca}, with intrinsic velocity $\sim 0.2 c$~\cite{Hada:2013tqa}, Fermi acceleration at shocks leads to a maximum cosmic ray energy

 where $\overline B$ is the average magnetic field strength at the acceleration site, $v_{\rm sh}$ is the velocity of the shock, and $r_{\rm acc}$ is the shock scale~\cite{He:2024vnm}.